tutti-ch/react-styleguide/src/styles/Borders/Readme.md

 ### Border widths

-We have 3 different sizes of borders, measured by pixels and not rem for rendering optimitzation.
+We have 3 different sizes of borders, measured by pixels and not rem for rendering optimization.

 ```jsx noeditor
 <Borders render="width" />